The family campground at Watch Hill is ideal for families looking to rough it but aren't ready to hike into the backcountry.

 Directions

-Accessible only by ferry or private boat.
-Take the Watch Hill Ferry from Patchogue, NY, or arrive by private boat to the Watch Hill Marina.
-From the ferry dock, walk south past the visitor center and marina, turn left at the end of the boardwalk continuing east past the ranger station.
-Continue east to the dune station and bathroom pavilion area and turn left.
-Total walking distance is 0.3 miles.
-No vehicle access available.
+Take the Watch Hill Ferry from Patchogue, NY or arrive by private boat.
+From the ferry dock, walk south past the visitor center and marina, turn left at the end of the boardwalk heading east past the ranger station.
+Continue east to the dune station and bathroom pavilion, then turn left.
+Total walk is 0.3 miles.
+No vehicle access exists.

 Amenities